 address in Austria - on the first day of the Great War.
 The cover carries a

 boxed ‘UNDELIVERABLE L.P.S.’ cachet in purple ink and was stopped by a postal censor from continuing its journey to the continent.

 A hundred years ago today, Britain declared war on Germany and also suspended the mail service to enemy countries and potential enemy countries.
 As the Austrian-Hungarian Empire was allied to Germany, a British postal censor blocked the onward transmission of the letter and would have returned it to the sender.
 Eight days later Britain declared war on Austria-Hungary too.

 This link will take you to a page that describes and illustrates WW1 postal history.
-NEW!

 This link will take you to a page of eBooks relating to prisoners of war and the camps they were in.

 This link will take you to a site featuring prisoner of war postcards.

 See The Daily Mail War Postcards page for an informative new 80-page illustrated digital book (eBook) about this extraordinary series of 176 First World War picture postcards.

 You also receive three FREE eBooks relating to the 'Battle of the Somme' - when you buy The Daily Mail War Postcards eBook.